atom-haskell/atom-haskell-docs/content/installation/installing-binary-dependencies.md

 Supported `ghc-mod` versions are 5.6. and up.
 {{%/notice%}}

+{{%notice note%}}
+These instructions assume you want to use `stylish-haskell` as a prettifier.
+If you would like to use `hindent` or `brittany` instead, substitute that in place of `stylish-haskell` below.

+Bear in mind that prettifier has to be able to work as a unix filter, i.e. accept input on STDIN and return output on STDOUT.
+{{%/notice%}}

 ## With `stack`

 The most reliable way to build these executable binaries is to use